beshungh/Sales-Supply-Chain-Analysis/README.md

 3. ![How are our orders distributed among different priorities](https://github.com/beshungh/Sales-Supply-Chain-Analysis/assets/135900689/cac496c6-3da0-4220-8548-b04c28be7920)

- - While Critical priority orders had the lowest count, they contribute significantly to total profit with a higher average profit per order.
+ - While Critical priority orders had the second lowest order count, they contributed significantly to total profit.
+ - They had the highest average profit per order at $31.59, indicating that each order of Critical priority tends to bring in a high profit.
+ - The profit margin for Critical priority orders is the highest among all priority levels at 6%, suggesting that a significant portion of the revenue from these orders translates into profit.

- - High priority orders had a substantial order count and contribute significantly to total profit.
-However, the average profit per order is slightly lower compared to Critical priority.
+ - High priority orders had a relatively high order count, but their individual contribution to profit is lower compared to Critical priority.
+ - The average profit per order for High priority is lower than Critical at $27.12.

- - Although Low and Medium priority orders have higher order counts, their individual contribution to profit is lower.
+ - Low priority orders also had a higher order count, but their individual contribution to profit is relatively lower.
+ - The average profit per order for Low priority is the lowest among all priority levels at $24.20.
+ - Medium priority orders had the highest order count among all priority levels, contributing significantly to total profit.
+ - However, the average profit per order for Medium priority is slightly lower compared to Critical priority, at $29.36.

- - Across all priority levels, the profit margins were consistent at around 0.05-0.06%.
+ - Across all priority levels, the profit margins were consistent at around 5-6%, indicating a relatively stable profitability across different priority levels.

 4. ![Which product categories and sub-categories are driving the majority of our profits](https://github.com/beshungh/Sales-Supply-Chain-Analysis/assets/135900689/7bb1bdff-c774-4ca7-8059-5640ca756e49)